 Talent Crush: Richard Spaven

 Richard Spaven has supplied the drums for many artists both on stage and in the recording studio, including Flying Lotus, The Cinematic Orchestra, José James, Gregory Porter, and Jordan Rakei, all the while combining machine-like accuracy with jazz-influenced improvisational sensibilities.
-Typically, musicians practice with metronomes to improve their timing, especially the ability to stick to a regular tempo, but Richard seem to have this feature embedded in him by default.
+Typically, musicians practice with metronomes to improve their timing, especially the ability to stick to a regular tempo, but Richard seems to have this feature embedded in him by default.
 Aforementioned José James, one of the most exciting soul acts on the scene right now, once said that Richard Spaven is the point where jazz meets the world.
 Today, it might look like the world still needs to meet Richard Spaven and get a proper introduction, but I have a solid feeling that it will not be the case in the future.
 We talked about his creative process, microtiming, and the fertile soil of the UK music scene.

 KELLY KORZUN: What was it about drums that initially caught your attention?